learn-co-curriculum/dsc-git-resources/README.md

 You will be able to:

-* Find great git resources to reference!
+* Use resources to expand Git and Markdown skills

+## Git and Markdown Resources

 * Git Basics ([Gist of Git resources](https://gist.github.com/aviflombaum/0d1c335291350a2e4036))
   - [Getting Started 1](http://git-scm.com/book/en/Getting-Started-A-Short-History-of-Git)